 Best for Dirty Ears: Pet Post Ear Cleaner For Cats

-- ♦ VETS AND GROOMERS AGREE that the Petpost Cat Ear Wipes are safer than traditional treatments that use...
+- ♦ VETS AND GROOMERS AGREE that the Petpost Cat Ear Wipes is safer than traditional treatments that use...

 Ingredients: Water, Disodium Coco-Glucoside Citrate, Aloe (Aloe Barbadensis) Leaf Juice, Glycerin, Coconut Oil, Fragrance, Phenoxyethanol.